Shawnzhu2051/Employee-Happiness-Project/README.md

 ## Employee Happiness Project

-Funded by School of Computer Science and Engineering, Nanyang Technological University.
+This project is funded by School of Computer Science and Engineering @ Nanyang Technological University.
+This project aim to study the relationship between human happiness and their objective feedback and physical data via wearable device.

+The code contains two part: The android APP and the Server.
+The android APP can connect to Microsoft band 2 and get its collected data, then send show them on the screen as well as send them to server.
+The server uses node.js to receive the request from mobile phone and store it in MySQL database.

 ### Introduction